Whether you’re starting new, or paring down to the essentials, it’s always handy to have a list of minimalist kitchen essentials to refer to.

 - compost bin

 - recycling bin

-- dish drying rack
+- dish drying rack (this one looks amazing!)

 The unglamorous part of the list, but essential none the less!
 You can’t have a minimalist kitchen without including the cleaning essentials on your list.

-I think eco-friendliness goes hand-in-hand with minimalism, so having reusable tea towels, dish rags, and a compost bin are definitely an important part of my minimalist kitchen list.
-I like to have tea towels and dish rags always available to avoid using paper towels.
+I think eco-friendliness goes hand-in-hand with minimalism, so having reusable tea towels, dish rags, and a compost bin are definitely an important part of my minimalist kitchen inventory list.

 The dish drying rack would be optional if you have a dishwasher, but I think it would still come in handy, especially if your house only has one sink.

 - oven mitts

-- French press coffee maker
+- coffee maker

 - mixing bowl with lid for added storage